 We’ll walk you through what you can use your PPP loan for and what expenses can be forgiven.

-What expenses can my business use the PPP loan on?
+What expenses can my business use the PPP loan on in 2021?

 PPP loans should not be used for new expenses that your business has never had before and are not intended to help expand or grow your business.
 The purpose of the PPP loan is to help maintain payroll costs and employment, and keep your business running.